dominiqueulrixh/project_machinelearning2/README.md

 For the modeling of my project, I primarily relied on the techniques of prompt engineering and few-shot inference to utilize OpenAI's GPT-4o language model.

 #### Prompt Engineering
 Through specific prompt engineering, I trained the model to provide precise and understandable answers to questions about the Swiss Civil Code.
 I developed and optimized various prompts to ensure that the model not only correctly reproduces legal information but also incorporates everyday scenarios and examples.
 An example of an optimized prompt is: "You are an expert in Swiss Civil Law.
 Please provide a concise and clear answer in no more than three sentences.
-Include relevant sections from the Swiss Civil Code if applicable.
-Please answer always in German."
+Include relevant sections from the Swiss Civil Code if applicable."

 #### Few-Shot Inference
 I utilized the GPT-4o model in a few-shot mode to enhance its ability to answer new and unfamiliar legal questions more accurately.
 By providing the model with several example questions and answers, I ensured that it could handle a wide range of inquiries related to the Swiss Civil Code more effectively.
 This approach allowed the model to understand the context and nuances of the legal domain, leading to more precise and relevant responses.